sreedatta-v/Cyclistic-Case-Study/README.md

 <b> 5.
 Have you documented your cleaning process so you can review and share those results? </b>
 The cleaning process has been documented throughout <br>

+### Key tasks <br>

+Check the data for errors. - completed

+Choose your tools. - completed

+Transform the data so you can work with it effectively. - completed

+Document the cleaning process. - completed

 ## Code